stormearthandlava/stormearthandlava.github.io/guide/general/trinkets.md

 game_version: 10.0.2 Dragonflight
 toc: true
 ---
+# Recommendations
+These trinkets are not displayed in any specific ranking order, but they are given notes that may be useful when deciding to use them.
+We do not have the ability to pick two trinkets and be optimal everywhere, the trinkets you use will be a result of what is available to you and what content you're currently tackling.
+The more options you have, generally, the better you can tailor your trinket use.

+## Raid
+* {{ site.data.item.ragefeather }} Solid proc trinket with good proc chance, the secondary effect helps ensure most procs result in their full damage eventually
+* {{ site.data.item.wii }} Strong passive trinket.
+Its sim values default to assume a tank and healer in your group also have this equipped which may not be true early on.
+* {{ site.data.item.hov }} Strong use trinket.
+If damage profiles require 2 minutes for a particular boss this trinket will be well suited for it.
+* {{ site.data.item.chillglobe }} Strong single-target damage trinket.
+Depending on how frequently you use your mana pool for utility/offhealing abilities, you may want a weakaura to help you not waste this trinket.

+## Mythic+
+* {{ site.data.item.wii }} Strong passive trinket.
+Its sim values default to assume a tank and healer in your group also have this equipped which may not be true early on.
+* {{ site.data.item.hov }} Strong use trinket.
+If using builds centered around burst windows for big pulls this trinket will be an excellent choice.
+* {{ site.data.item.writ }} Strong passive trinket.
+Crit is an excellent AoE stat for M+ use, it also drops from M+ making it a great early acquisition for M+ only players.
+* {{ site.data.item.shadowgem }} Strong use trinket.
+If using builds centered around burst windows for big pulls this trinket will be an excellent choice.

+## Special Mentions
+* Despite being capped at 372 due to how they are obtained, the following trinkets perform very well for their ilvl.
+    * {{ site.data.item.talon }}
+    * {{ site.data.item.spoils }}
+    * {{ site.data.item.fragment }}

+# Bloodmallet Charts
 The following charts present the best trinkets in Patchwerk (single target), Patchwerk 3 Targets, and Patchwerk 5 Targets.